-Comite Resources can keep you out of trouble with regulatory agencies and in compliance with permitted activities.
+Comite Resources will keep your business out of trouble with regulatory agencies and in compliance with permitted activities.

-Before you start construction on a site, you need to know whether the property contains wetlands that might be impacted by construction or other activities.
-If wetlands are present, most likely you will need a permit (e.g., CUP, 404) in order to proceed.
-Without these permits, you are at risk of fines or more serious intervention such as project delay or shutdown by government agencies.
+Before construction starts, know whether the property contains wetlands that might be impacted by the construction or other activities.
+If wetlands are present, a permit (e.g., CUP, 404) will likely be needed in order to proceed.
+Without these permits, there are risks of fines or more serious interventions such as a project delay or shut down by government agencies.

 We keep your project moving - even if wetlands are present.